cj-hilder/ble-hr-tool/README.md

 ### Knowing When to Stop

-Your nervous system is currently deconditioned, meaning it fatigues quickly.
+If your nervous system is currently deconditioned, it will fatigue quickly.
 Pushing through that fatigue will backfire and produce a stress response.
 Stop the RFB session and consider it a success if you notice any of the following:

 **The resonance crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, your autonomic nervous system has fatigued.
 This is the equivalent of muscular failure — time to stop for the day.